sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 ```

 **Note:**
-- Replace _\<tag\>_ with the value that you want to use.
+- Replace `<tag>` with the value that you want to use.
-- If you used the auth-sssd addon or customised the user in the auth-demo addon, make sure to update the CASENV_ADMIN_USER to contain a valid username.
+- If you used the auth-sssd addon or customised the user in the auth-demo addon, make sure to specify a valid user name for the CASENV_ADMIN_USER variable.

 When the script is run, it will create several directories for you.
 These are set up either to cause data to persist or to help with [configuration](#configuration).